 Lauren Weinstein’s practice focuses on trial and appellate litigation.
 She represents clients before the United States Supreme Court, the federal courts of appeals, and other federal and state courts.
-Her practice covers a broad array of subject matters, including constitutional law, business litigation, securities fraud, and intellectual property.
+Her practice covers a broad array of subject matters, including antitrust law, class actions, constitutional law, business litigation, and securities suits.

 Prior to joining MoloLamken, Ms. Weinstein served as a law clerk to the Honorable M. Margaret McKeown of the United States Court of Appeals for the Ninth Circuit.
 She also served as a law clerk to the Honorable John G. Koeltl of the United States District Court for the Southern District of New York.